Click here for more Ham Radio Articles on this Site |

 The older system had a Teltone 3-board DTMF decoder and a Wescom Hybrid for the Autopatch.
 These were commercial telephone company grade components.
 Below that is the two meter remote base consisting of a Standard HT transceiver board and a GLB Synthesizer interfaced to the repeater logic.
 Last is the GE MASTR Royal Exec transceiver, the original 6 Meter repeater receiver and transmitter for 52.01 / 53.01 MHz.

-Development of the new controller hardware.
-The controller could accept control input simultaneously from the CRT keyboard, two radio receivers and the phone line.
+Development of the new controller hardware on the bench.
+The controller could accept ASCII control input simultaneously from the CRT keyboard, DTMF from two radio receivers and DTMF from the phone line.
 Software was written on the Heathkit H89 computer in Z80 Assembly Language.
 The 140 page program assembled down to 17 kilobytes to fit in an EEPROM.
 I built an EEPROM programmer to work with the H89 computer.
-I built an EEPROM eraser using an ultraviolet bulb intended for a bathroom germicide device.
+I built an Ultraviolet EPROM Eraser using an ultraviolet bulb intended for a bathroom germicide device.
 These bulbs look like florescent bulbs but with a clear glass envelope.
 There's no white frosting on the inside.

 Inside view of the controller.
 The computer board (the lower one) is a control board from a Kodak blood analyzer.
 It has an 8085 µP running at 5 MHz, up to 64K of EPROM and plenty of I/O ports.
-The upper board is the additional circuits that add two DTMF decoders, a DTMF encoder, speech synthesizer, time of day clock, watchdog timer and audio tone circuits.
+The upper board is the additional circuits that adds a DTMF decoder, a DTMF encoder/decoder, speech synthesizer, time of day clock, watchdog timer and audio tone circuits.

 View of the controller under construction.
 Notice the Icom IC-4AT handheld radio and the ADDS Viewpoint terminal on the right.

 Here's a blast from the past.
 This is my Ham Radio Shack as it appeared in 1973.
 Starting at the top left corner is a barely visible Heathkit Mohegan shortwave portable.
 Next is a Heathkit Signal Generator.
 The black panel with the six knobs is a stereo tube type homemade amplifier connected to the adjacent Scott FM tuner with a homemade stereo demodulator.
 On the middle shelf is a homemade oscilloscope and phone patch console, a low band 30-50 MHz tunable monitor, and a Glalaxy three channel cyrystal controlled 2M FM transceiver.
-On the bench is a National NC-76 Ham Band receiver.
-On the table on the right is a Polycom 6M AM transceiver, an SBE-33 Low Band SSB transceiver, A Halicrafters SX-99 Shortwave receiver and finally a Heathkit Marauder low band SSB transmitter.
-Under the bench visible behind the chair is a Collins 32V1 low band AM transmitter.
+On the bench is a National NC-270 Ham Band receiver.
+On the table on the right is a Polycom 6M AM transceiver, an SBE-33 HF SSB transceiver, A Halicrafters SX-99 Shortwave receiver and finally a Heathkit Marauder HF SSB transmitter.
+Under the bench visible behind the chair is a Collins 32V1 HF AM transmitter.
 Thank God my Dad was generous with the precious space in his small workshop!

 This is the transmitter array with the Heathkit Maurader and the Collins 32V-1.
 The home-made oscilloscope and phone patch are at the top.
 An adjustable regulated power supply is at the bototm.